How daylight saving time works and why these states want to ditch it

-Most Americans will be moving their clocks forward on Sunday morning for daylight saving time, but at least two U.S. states are looking to end the tradition of re-setting the time twice a year.
+Most Americans will be moving their clocks back every fall to end daylight saving time, but at least two U.S. states are looking to end the tradition of re-setting the time twice a year altogether.

+Oregon and Washington state have both passed legislation to maintain daylight saving time year-round, but the Oregon legislation states that California also must do so before the law can go into effect, The Oregonian reported.
+A bill has been introduced, but California has not yet passed a similar law.

-A bill to allow the Sunshine State to remain on daylight saving time year-round has been sent to Florida Gov. Rick Scott to be signed, The Associated Press reported Wednesday.
+A bill to allow the Sunshine State to remain on daylight saving time year-round was signed into law in 2018 but cannot be enacted without congressional approval, according to ABC Tampa affiliate WFTS.
 If the Sunshine Protection Act is passed, Florida residents will be able to enjoy more evening sunshine in the winter by forgoing setting the clocks back in the fall.

+Arkansas, Nevada, and Tennessee have also passed laws to ditch the time change, but they have not yet been enacted.

 The state of Massachusetts is considering ditching daylight saving time altogether for the Atlantic Standard Time, joining places like Nova Scotia and Puerto Rico, according to Boston.com.
 Since New England is hundreds of miles farther east than other areas in Eastern Standard Time, it gets darker much earlier.

 Other states in the Northeast are considering the move as well.
-Last year the Maine House and Senate passed separate bills in support of ditching daylight saving time, but only if Massachusetts and New Hampshire do too, Boston.com reported.
+Last year, the Maine House and Senate passed separate bills in support of ditching daylight saving time, but only if Massachusetts and New Hampshire do too, Boston.com reported.
+A bill to move to Atlantic Standard Time has also been introduced in Connecticut, New Hampshire and Rhode Island.

+Legislation to make daylights savings time permanent have also been introduced in Colorado, Delaware, Georgia, Illinois, Iowa, Minnesota, Missouri, North Carolina, Ohio, Oklahoma, South Carolina, Texas, Utah and Vermont.
+Similar legislation has been struck down in Idaho, Mississippi, New Mexico, Virginia, West Virginia and Wyoming.

 Hawaii does not observe daylight saving time, and neither does Arizona, minus the Navajo Nation in the northeastern part of the state, according to NASA.
 Indiana began practicing daylight saving time in 2006.